CameraWorth.com

 Thornton-pickardmfg.
 Co.
 Mark III Hythe Camera (MK III H) (Aerial)

-The Thornton-Pickard Mark III Hythe Camera (MK III H) is an aerial gun camera built in the form of a machine gun, used to train aircrew in aerial gunnery during the First World War era.
-It exposed photographic plates rather than firing, allowing instructors to assess a trainee's aim against another aircraft.
+The Thornton-Pickard Mark III Hythe Camera (MK III H) is a British aerial gun camera built in the shape of a Lewis machine gun, used during the First World War to train aircrew in aerial gunnery without live ammunition.
+Pulling the trigger exposed a frame of film, allowing instructors to assess a trainee's aim against enemy aircraft.

 Sales History